nutsoa/homebrew-asterisk/README.md

  * `--without-optimizations` - disable optimizations.
  * `--with-extra-sounds` - Extra sounds.
    * Download and install extra and core sounds in ulaw, g729 and gsm.
- * `--devel` - Install development version 13.
-   * Build the latest code from the 13 branch.
- * `--HEAD` - Install HEAD version.
-   * Build the latest code from the master branch.

 ## Configuration